-At The Law Office of David A. Webster, P.A., we have 25 years of combined experience offering aggressive advocacy to the criminally accused.
+At The Law Office of David A. Webster, P.A., we have over 30 years of combined experience offering aggressive advocacy to the criminally accused.
 We offer a unique perspective in crafting the best possible defense on behalf of our clients and we go above and beyond to ensure that our clients receive the undivided attention they need.

 Don’t face these charges alone.
 To speak to a dedicated member of our legal team, call The Law Office of David A. Webster, P.A. today at (407) 326-0650.

 Drug Possession Penalties in Florida